Yes, there is city bus system in Vientiane.

 Getting off the bus - When you want to get off the bus, press the nearby aligthing button or verbally let the driver know and he will pull over where (or close to where) you whan to get off.

-There are a handful of bus routes in Vietiane city, all city buses depart from the Cental Bus Station (CBS) and pass through a few places as listed.
-There is a route map that you can download in PDF too.
+There are a handful of bus routes in Vientiane city, all city buses depart from the Central Bus Station (CBS) and pass through a few places as listed.
+There is a route map that you can download in PDF too (scroll down)

 Dongdok (National University of Laos)